david-leon/Keras_CTC/README.md

   * 2) End-to-end artecture of FCN + RNN
   * 3) bi-directional RNN

-can be built with Keras-MOD.
+can be built with Keras-CTC.